 It's better to state the reason, then try to move the conversation forward to another topic.

+It's also important to be honest.
 If you're tempted to give a different reason than being fired for leaving your job, know that your previous employer may be able to disclose the reason for your termination during a reference check.
 Remember too, that being dishonest during the application process can result in not getting a job offer, having it withdrawn, or being fired should your deception be discovered.